Ryan Stronczer is an associate in the firm’s intellectual property (IP) practice, where he focuses on complex patent litigation and IP counseling.

-Mr. Stronczer has represented clients in patent litigation in a variety of technologies, including streaming video and advertising distribution, image processing, touchscreen devices and television displays.
-He has represented clients before the U.S. district courts, the International Trade Commission (ITC), and the Patent and Trademark Office Patent Trial and Appeal Board.
+Mr. Stronczer has represented clients in patent litigation in a variety of technologies, including streaming video and advertising distribution, image and video processing, touchscreen devices, and television displays.
+Mr. Stronczer has represented clients before the U.S. district courts, the United States International Trade Commission (USITC), and the U.S. Patent and Trademark Office Patent Trial and Appeal Board (PTAB).

 Mr. Stronczer’s recent experience includes:

-- defending one of the world’s leading Internet and software companies in patent litigation in several matters involving different technologies before the U.S. district courts
+- defending one of the world’s leading Internet and software companies in several patent litigation matters involving different technologies before the U.S. district courts

-- representing the leading developer of human interface solutions for electronic devices and products in patent litigation related to touchscreen controllers before the ITC
+- representing the leading developer of human interface solutions for electronic devices and products before the USITC in patent litigation related to touchscreen controllers

-- representing a leading television manufacturer in preparing several petitions for inter partes review before the Patent Trial and Appeal Board
+- representing a leading television company in several petitions for inter partes review before the PTAB

-- assisting individuals and couples who faced persecution in their home countries in seeking asylum in the United States.
+- representing individuals and couples who faced persecution in their home countries seek asylum in the United States.